-The east of the site is mixed residential / commercial.
-A construction site is located c.75m northeast of the indicative leak location, on the boundary with Stephen Street Upper.
-At the time of the site walkover temporary traffic lights were in use on the one-way street which has led to increased traffic in the area.
+A large construction site is located c.50m northeast of the leak location, on Stephen Street Upper.
+The street is one way and at the time of the site visit temporary traffic lights were in use which has created a heavy traffic flow in the area.

-The eastern extent of the survey from the indicative leak location is located at the junction of Stephen Street Upper and Stephen Street Lower, which is busy with traffic and pedestrians.
+The 200m northeast extent from the indicative leak location is located on Stephen Street Lower, in a predominantly commercial area.
 Stephen Street Lower is bound by restaurants /cafes with office accommodation above.
-Some construction works are ongoing to the west of the indicative leak location.
+Some construction works are ongoing at the junction with Aungier Street.